 At this point, you may be sympathetic to the notion that competency has biochemical ramifications and a can yield a favorable biochemical profile.
 So the question that follows is, what things should I focus on as I strive to become more competent?
 To that end, I’ve put together a Competency Matrix.

 I love Jordan Peterson, partly because I love long-form discussion, I love psychological interpretations of religious precepts, and I love lectures.
 For plenty of people, one or more of those may be an obstacle to checking Jordan out in depth.
 Plenty of people like their insights to be fed to them through entertainment (I do too!)
-To that end, I’ve written my first Science Fiction Novella (Young Adult/New Adult): Super Human.
-In this book, I attempt to convey ancient truths to a modern audience.
-If you are a fan Steven Spielberg’s style, you might like Super Human.
+To that end, I’ve written my first Science Fiction Novella (Young Adult/New Adult).
+So be sure to check out Super Human.